 When in her early 20s, her marriage had ended, and Catherine made her home with her widowed father in West Union, Doddridge County, WV.

-On July 1, 1867, when she was 24 years of age, she was joined in holy matrimony with 29-year-old Civil War veteran Reuben Henry Ryan (1836-1927), born in Erie County, OH, on the outskirts of Detroit, and the son of David and Mary Ryan.
+On July 1, 1867, when she was 24 years of age, she was joined in holy matrimony with 29-year-old Civil War veteran Reuben Henry Ryan (March 27, 1836-1927), born in Erie County, OH, on the outskirts of Detroit.
 The ceremony took place in West Union.

 At the time of marriage, Reuben was employed as a telegraph operator in the booming Ohio River town of Wheeling, Ohio County, WV.
 He stood five feet, four inches tall, with light hair, grey eyes and a light complexion.
-Reuben's father, an immigrant from Ireland, was a well known architect and builder who resided in Cleveland, and the mother was a native of Michigan.
+He had a square and compass image tattooed in India ink on his right forearm and an American flag image on the inside left forearm.

-The couple produced at least three children -- Earl Ryan, Charles Ryan and Norma J. Ferguson.
+The couple produced four children -- Ethel Mary Ryan, Earl Ryan, Charles David Ryan and Norma J. Ferguson.
 Sadly, Ethel Mary died in infancy.

 Including his term with the 8th Illinois Cavalry, Company B, Reuben spent four years and 22 days in the Union Army.
 From Nov.
 14, 1861 to May 31, 1862, he served under Capt.
 Anson Stager, assistant quartermaster.
 Then until Sept.
 9, 1864, he was under the leadership of quartermaster Major t.t.
 Eckert.
 In July 1863, he was at the Battle of Gettysburg under the command of Colonel Buford.
 In another incident, he received a bayonet wound on the left thigh.
 While in the service in 1864, using an absentee ballot, he voted for Abraham Lincoln for president and tabulated his regiment's vote.
 He re-enlisted on Nov.
 21, 1864, while in camp near Falls Church, VA.
 He received an honorable discharge at Benton Barracks, MO in August 1865.
 "He then returned to his Ohio home and remained there for only ten days, as he had an important errand which called him to Wheeling, West Virginia," said the History of Tama County.
 "Upon his arrival there he married Miss Catherine Jennings."

 Following marriage, Reuben obtained a telegrapher position with the Baltimore and Ohio Railroad and spent about a year in Alexandria, VA, leaving there in July 1866.
-They moved to Wheeling, where their son Earl was born.
+They moved to Wheeling, where their son Earl was born in early 1869.

-Over the years, he was a Republican in politics, was a town councilman and school board director, and a member of the Masons of Belle Plaine, IA; the El Kahir Shrine of Cedar Rapids; and the DeMolay Consistory of Clinton, IA.
-He was commander and adjutant of the Theodore F. Bradford Post of the Grand Army of the Republic, a veterans organization, and belonged to the Methodist Church.
+Over the years, he was a Republican in politics, was a town councilman and school board director, and a 70-year member of the Masons; the El Kahir Shrine of Cedar Rapids; and the DeMolay Consistory of Clinton, IA.
+He was commander and adjutant of the Theodore F. Bradford Post of the Grand Army of the Republic, a veterans organization, and belonged to the Tama Methodist Church.

 He is named in the 1883 book History of Tama County, Iowa: Together with Sketches of Their Towns, Villages and Townships (Springfield, IL: Union Publishing Company).

-Sadly, after having spent two decades in Tama, Catherine died at the age of 45 on Dec.
+Sadly, after having spent two decades in Tama, Catherine died at the age of 45 on Nov.
+5 or Dec.
 6, 1888 in Tama County.
 Her remains were lowered into repose in Oak Hill Cemetery in Tama.
 [Find-a-Grave] No news obituary has been located.

 The widowed Reuben returned to Tama in 1896, and census records for 1900 show him living there with his 20-year-old daughter Norma, a student.
 He made a living that year as a landlord.